Select Your Location

 Why Participate?

-Through the NB Sustainable Investing Challenge, students will study a sustainability theme and learn how to invest for sustainable and impact portfolios.
+Through the Neuberger Berman Sustainable Investing Challenge, students will study a sustainability theme and learn how to invest for sustainable and impact portfolios.
 Neuberger Berman also views the Challenge as an avenue through which exceptional candidates can be identified for internship and full-time positions.

 “It is an honor to be entrusted with the precious capital of clients from around the world.
 Our clients have diverse portfolio objectives—from managing material financial risks, to seeking specific environmental or social outcomes.
 Some wish to align their portfolio with the net-zero transition or to invest in companies that help save lives.
 We are committed to offering clients the choice for how they wish their capital to be invested.”

-~ Jonathan Bailey, Global Head of ESG and Impact Investing
+~ Jonathan Bailey, Global Head of ESG (Environmental, Social, and Governance) and Impact Investing

 header image